xcat2/confluent-docs/docs/miscellaneous/doca3-0-install.md

  ```

 ### Install xpmem
- Install the xpmem package (this would have normally been installed when the doca-ofed metapackage was installed, but since the doca-ofed-userspace package is used in this case, the xpmem package has to be isntalled separately):
+ Install the xpmem package (this would have normally been installed when the doca-ofed metapackage was installed, but since the doca-ofed-userspace package is used in this case, the xpmem package has to be installed separately):
  ```
  DEBIAN_FRONTEND=noninteractive apt-get install -y xpmem
  ```

 ### **OPTIONAL** Install mlnx-nvme-modules
- If the using NVMeoF, install the mlnx-nvme-modules package:
+ If using NVMeoF, install the mlnx-nvme-modules package:
  ```
  DEBIAN_FRONTEND=noninteractive apt-get install -y mlnx-nvme-modules
  ```